Danialkh26/EBBC-MOBO/README.md

 # EBBC-MOBO
-Codes and data from ULTIMATE project will be released here upon the end of project.
+Codes and data from ULTIMATE project will be released here upon the end of the project.